Dustix1/FoxTunes/README.md

 ## Poděkování <a name = "thanks"></a>
 - Lukáš Kanovský - Design loga
-- Erik Graf - ahoj
+- Erik Graf - Spolupráce

 ## Zdroje <a name = "sources"></a>